 The way we treat animals reflects how we treat ourselves and our society.
 Greens on Council will work to ensure that policies and practices prevent pain and distress to animals.

 - Animals are sentient beings capable of feeling and suffering.
-Their intrinsic worth is separate from the needs of humans, and the welfare of animals must be respected with regard to both the survival of species and the protection of individual animals.
+The welfare of animals must be respected with regard to both the survival of species and the protection of individual animals.

 - Animal welfare should be considered in terms of the “five freedoms”: